andferrari/PAINTER.jl/doc/source/variables.rst

   * ``"frame"`` the difference between wavelength are performed inside non overlapping window with a size ``dpprm``
   * ``"sliding"`` the difference between wavelength are performed using a sliding window with a size ``dpprm``

-  Default: if not given the default matrix difference is ``"all"``, for details on other methods see [3].
+  Default: if not given the default matrix difference is ``"all"``, for details about other methods see [3].

 **ADMM algorithm parameters:**